NSQ1point0/frontend-nanodegree-arcade-game/README.md

 use arrow keys to move your player.

 how to run:
-simple load dowmload and run index.html file in your browser. game starts as the page loads.
+simple dowmload this repo and run index.html file in your browser or go to this [link](https://numbskullq1.github.io/frontend-nanodegree-arcade-game/). game starts as the page loads.

 Files explanation: